 What is Council doing about sustainability?

 Council is working to continually improve the sustainability of its operations.
-Council's Community Strategic Plan has a strong focus on sustainability.
+Council's Integrated Strategic Plan has a strong focus on sustainability.
 Council’s aim is to enhance, manage and maintain Shoalhaven’s distinct and exceptional natural environment by supporting biodiversity, planning for the future impacts of climate change and population expansion and pursuing innovative and ecologically sustainable policies and approaches to development and community living.
-(Community Strategic Plan page 30)

 Sustainability Action Plan

 The Sustainability Action Plan identifies the future direction for a range of sustainability goal areas, adopting the framework of the NSW State Government’s Waste and Sustainability Improvement Payments (WaSIP) Program.
 WaSIP provides funding for a range of sustainability projects and actions, including annually defined “standards” to be met before payments can be made.
 This Sustainability Action Plan fulfils one of the WaSIP standards.
 Importantly, this plan provides a central point for co-ordination of Council’s current and future sustainability programs, ensuring an effective mechanism to prioritise, seek and allocate funding and other resources towards existing and future sustainability initiatives.
 Each sustainability goal area therefore provides a range of actions that may be directly related to WaSIP and/or to other funding streams.

 Many of the project ideas listed are currently unfunded.
 Inclusion in the Plan gives staff a framework to actively seek external grants.
 This Plan is effectively a wish list across seven key areas of sustainability: